coerce to a list of characters

 to the three results returned by the multi-valued expression and

 then evaluates the body.
 The result is '(1 .
-3)
+3).
+The second local,

 variables listed.
 Often however it is simply the application of a